Mark Hensby

-Mark Adam Hensby (born 29 June 1971) is an Australian professional golfer.
+Mark Adam Hensby (born 29 June 1971) is an Australian professional golfer who currently plays on the PGA Tour Champions.
+His sole victory on the PGA Tour came at the 2004 John Deere Classic.

-Early years and amateur career
+Early life

-Hensby was born in Melbourne, Victoria.
+In 1971, Hensby was born in Melbourne, Victoria.
 Australia.
 He grew up with his parents and two brothers, Darren and Jason, in Tamworth, New South Wales.
 When he was young, his parents divorced.

 Hensby first played golf when 12 years old and reached handicap 3 within two years.
 He attended Tamworth High School, leaving at the age of 16 to work as a postie while spending most of his time on the golf course.

+Amateur career

-He moved to the United States in 1994, and having initially stayed with family friends, for a time slept in his car parked at the Cog Hill Golf & Country Club near Chicago, Illinois.
-He won the Illinois State Amateur Championship in 1994 before turning professional the following year.
+In 1994, Hensby moved to the United States.
+Initially, he stayed with family friends, for a time slept in his car parked at the Cog Hill Golf & Country Club near Chicago, Illinois.
+In 1994, He won the Illinois State Amateur Championship.

 Professional career

+In 1994, Hensby turned professional.
+He played on PGA Tour's developmental tour for a number of years.

-Hensby played on what is now the Korn Ferry Tour (at the time named the Nike Tour and later the Buy.com Tour) from 1997 before he graduated to the PGA Tour for the 2001 season.
+Hensby graduated to the PGA Tour for the 2001 season.
 He gained his place on the elite tour by virtue of his 2nd-place finish on the Buy.com Tour money list in 2000.
 In his rookie season, Hensby did not earn enough money to retain his card and was forced to return to the second tier for 2002, after failing to regain his place at the end of season qualifying school.
-In 2003, he picked up his third win on second tier tour, now named the Nationwide Tour, and finished 7th on the money list, to graduate directly to the PGA Tour for the second time.
+In 2003, he picked up his third win on second-tier tour, now named the Nationwide Tour, and finished 7th on the money list, to graduate directly to the PGA Tour for the second time.

 2004 was a breakthrough season for Hensby as he sought to establish himself on the PGA Tour.
 He collected his first win at the 2004 John Deere Classic, where he defeated John E. Morgan in a sudden-death playoff, and also had several other top 10 finishes on his way to 15th place on the end of season money list.
 The following season, he made an impact in the majors, finishing tied for 5th at the Masters, tied for 3rd in the U.S. Open, and tied for 15th at The Open at St Andrews, Scotland, after being second behind eventual winner Tiger Woods after the first round.
 In 2005, Hensby made the cut in all four majors.
-He also won the Scandinavian Masters on the European Tour after beating Henrik Stenson in a playoff on Stensons home soil in Stockholm, Sweden, after Hensby had birdied the last two holes in regulation to force a playoff.
+He also won the Scandinavian Masters on the European Tour after beating Henrik Stenson in a playoff on Stenson's home soil in Stockholm, Sweden, after Hensby had birdied the last two holes in regulation to force a playoff.
 He advanced to a career high 27th in the Official World Golf Ranking during 2005.
 He was awarded with a spot in the 2005 Presidents Cup International team.